 The pilgrimage occurs from the 8th-13th day of the 12th month in the Islamic calendar (Dhu al-Hijjah).
 The Islamic calendar is eleven days shorter than the Gregorian calendar used in the western world.
 The Gregorian date of the Hajj is eleven days earlier from year to year.
-In 2016, it is expected that Hajj will fall between 9-14th September.
+In 2017, it is expected that Hajj will fall approximately between 30th August and 4th September.

 The Umrah is a pilgrimage to Mecca that can be undertaken at any time of the year.
 Umrah is not considered as compulsory but it is highly recommended in Islam.
 There are two different types of Umrah.